 Ease of Administration

 Implementing and maintaining your company’s phone system can be hard, but it doesn’t have to be.
-Moving telephony to a newer, cloud-based solution can enable admins to set up and manage everything easily through the web.
-The solution you choose for your company should free up your time to work on higher value-add projects.
+Moving your business phone to a newer, cloud-based solution enables admins to set up and manage everything in just a few clicks.
+Ask yourself:

 - What is the implementation process?
 How much time does a typical deployment process take?